smb-celldevbio/smb-celldevbio.github.io/initiatives.md

 We are excited to offer a two-part job preparation series for job applicants seeking academic and industry jobs.
 To help candidates with this process, we will be hosting an Interviewing 101 webinar, as well as a practice opportunity through mock interviews.
 Whether you are applying for postdoctoral positions, tenure-track positions, or jobs in industry, we hope to prepare you for what the interviewing process is like.

-To sign up, please fill out by October the form [here](https://forms.gle/DNAvdh8JKnMCN4n67)
+To sign up, please fill out the form [here](https://forms.gle/DNAvdh8JKnMCN4n67)

 ## Virtual Cell and Development Festival Week